marcellp/nose-file-server/PROTOCOL.md

 ### put

 The sender of this command indicates that it wishes to send a file to the service.
-A request of this type MUST contain the property ``path``, ``checksum`` and ``size``. ``path`` MUST be a JSON string and MUST contain a relative URI as defined by RFC 3986, and contains the path to the file to be sent to the service. ``size`` MUST be a JSON integer corresponding to the size of the file to be transferred in bytes. ``checksum`` MUST be a JSON string corresponding to the big-endian hexadecimal representation of the file's CRC-32 checksum standard defined in ITU-T V.42.
+A request of this type MUST contain the property ``path``, ``checksum`` and ``size``. ``path`` MUST be a JSON string and MUST contain a relative URI as defined by RFC 3986, and contains the path to the file to be sent to the service. ``size`` MUST be a JSON integer corresponding to the size of the file to be transferred in bytes. ``checksum`` MUST be a JSON string corresponding to the big-endian hexadecimal representation of the file's CRC-32 checksum as defined in ITU-T V.42. ``checksum`` as a string SHOULD consist of upper case characters.

 The response for this request, if successful, MUST contain a ``port`` property, which MUST correspond to an open TCP port at the server's current network address, which the client can connect to and write the contents of the file to.